clockler/dorfloader/README.md

     <script src="res/dorf.min.js" data-manifest="res/manifest.json"></script>

 That's really all there is to it!
 Dorfloader will now load all files listed in `res/manifest.json`, emitting `progress` events as often as every 100ms during the load and a `load` event when all items are complete.
 Scripts will not be processed until all items are loaded, so feel free to assume that on execution everything is ready for you - no waiting for events, just pure Javascript slurry without a care in the world.
+Should any resource fail to load, an `error` event will be emitted.
+Stay tuned for more information on these (by which I mean, more information on dispatched error event objects, rather than more information in the readme about the error handling).

 To actually **access your loaded resources**, should you want to, you can use `Dorf.get(resource)` where `resource` is any file as written in your manifest.
 You can also probably rely on the cache, but I wouldn't know anything about that.
 I'm just a Javascript monkey.